 Step 1: How to Grow a Goatee

 Neat and short, long and messy, or one that emphasises a handlebar moustache: there’s certainly more than one way to wear a goatee.
-Choosing the style for you in part comes down to knowing your face shape, but mostly, it’s simply a case of personal preference.
-Pick what style feels right for you, and make sure your beard has at least a week’s growth before you start.
+Choosing the style for you in part comes down to knowing your face shape, but mostly, it’s simply a case of personal preference – pick whichever style feels right for you.

 Step 2: Use the Perfect Goatee Trimmer

 Depending on the type of circle beard you’ve chosen, you need to select the right trimmer to create the look.
 The Gillette Styler comes with three comb attachments, 6mm, 4mm, and 2mm.

 When you style your goatee, you can choose the right attachment to suit your look – whether you need an office ready trimmed goatee or want to try out a longer style!

 Step 3: Comb and Trim Your New Goatee

 Before you switch the trimmer on, be sure to comb your facial hair.
 This will help the trimmer to work along the hairs with less clogging.
 Trim along the full beard line, making sure all hairs are around 3-5mm long.

 If you want to grow a longer goatee, this comes in right at the end.
 For now, trim to an even length across your face.

 For those that want to know how to trim a pointed goatee, you’ll want to grow out a chin beard before sculpting it into your desired shape with the Gillette Styler’s edging attachment.